vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 There are a [few](https://docs.rs/nalgebra-lapack/latest/nalgebra_lapack/struct.Eigen.html) [alternatives](https://docs.rs/eigenvalues/latest/eigenvalues/) that I also discarded for one reason or another.

-After more searching than I thought I'd need, I struck gold: the [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) crate for linear algebra.
+After more searching than I thought I'd need, I struck gold in the form of the [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) crate.
 Amazing!
-There is a [`.complex_eigenvalues()`](https://docs.rs/nalgebra/latest/nalgebra/base/struct.Matrix.html#method.complex_eigenvalues) method that does exactly what I need, and a lot more linear algebra goodies too.
+It has a [`.complex_eigenvalues()`](https://docs.rs/nalgebra/latest/nalgebra/base/struct.Matrix.html#method.complex_eigenvalues) method that does exactly what I need, and a lot more linear algebra goodies too.

 Not so fast though: you can't call this method on your `Array2D` because `nalgebra` does _not_ use `ndarray` under the hood.